kal1er/simpleClient-for-pyserum/README.md

-And the test file is an example how to use it,
+And the test file is an example how to use the client,

-in the examples we try to send an order (place on purpose an order couldn't be fill) after waiting a little to be sure the order is in the orderbook.
-We try to cancel it and after the cancelling, it waits a little to be sure it was cancelled.
+in the example we make an order to send it (place on purpose an order couldn't be filled).
+After waiting a little to be sure the order is in the orderbook, we try to cancel it and after the cancelling, it waits a little to be sure it was cancelled.
 Then it try to settle the wallet